andrewsunglaekim/wdi_dc5_instructors/w02/lesson_plans/d03ama_domain_problem_modeling_erds.md/lesson_plan.md

 - Use ERD's for domain/database modeling

 #### Opening Framing
 Where are we now?
 We've done some basic ruby programming.
 We've learned about object oriented programming and learned a whole bunch of methods, But we don't have a way to persist our data.
+We need a way to save state.

-For the morning lesson we'll be doing a whole lot of talking and conceptualizing
+*For the morning lesson we'll be doing a whole lot of talking and conceptualizing databases as a discussion*

 ### Turn and talk to your neighbor
-- communicate with your partner some examples of applications that utilize a database.
+- communicate with your partner some examples of applications that they use, that utilize a database.
 - write students examples on whiteboard
   - pick a couple to extrapolate and prod students about attributes and entities

+##### what is are entities and attributes
+The long and short of it.
+Entities are a table in your database.
+And attributes are the pieces of data that are attached to individual elements of entities.

+Visualize it as a person.
+Maybe a person named "Bob" would be an individual element of the people table in your database.
+And bob's attributes would be his age, name, and whatever else you want.

 ##### what is a relationship?
 - A relationship creates a connection between entities that allows us to take an item from our database and retrieve items that are related to it